• Skip to primary navigation

 • Can be physical, verbal, emotional, and it also includes messages, public statements, and behaviour online intended to cause distress or harm (also known as cyberbullying).

-• Results will always be the same: severe distress and pain for the person being bullied and will have immediate, medium, and long-term effects on those involved, including bystanders.
+• Results will always be the same: severe distress and pain for the bullied person and will have immediate, medium, and long-term effects

 Link to online training course for anti-bullyining